 It is possible (but less common) to have a normal germline BRCA gene, but for a mutation to be found specifically in the cancer cells.
 This is called a somatic mutation.
 In New Zealand tumour testing for the BRCA mutation is not currently funded.
 Oncologists can give more information about this process.

 What are the treatments for high-grade serous ovarian cancer?

 In New Zealand treatment decisions are made in a Multi-Displinary Meeting (MDM).
 Doctors present individual cases to a group of specialists who include gynae-oncologists, oncologists, pathologists and radiologists and collectively decide what treatment should be offered.

 You can read more about the treatments for high-grade serous carcinoma in the NCCN Ovarian Cancer Guidelines.
 The NCCN guidelines are an American resource and some treatments may differ in New Zealand.

 What if the cancer comes back?

-Most (but not all) people with high-grade serous carcinoma will experience a recurrence at some point.
+Most (but not all) people with high-grade serous carcinoma will experience a recurrence or progression at some point.
 Recurrence is less likely when the cancer is found early.

 If the cancer takes six months or longer to relapse following platinum based chemotherapy (like carboplatin), it is said to be chemotherapy sensitive or platinum sensitive.
 If it takes less than six months to relapse it is considered platinum resistant.

-If the cancer comes back surgery and/or chemotherapy may be an option.
+If the cancer comes back, or progresses, surgery and/or chemotherapy may be an option.
 Possible chemotherapy treatments include platinum based carboplatin and non-platinum based chemotherapies such as paclitaxel, gemcitabine, doxorubicin and topotecan.